Discover opportunities months before the RFP drops

 Close: Apr 23, 2026

-The City of Treasure Island seeks to contract with a qualified provider of outreach and engagement services under the Life Intervention Focus Team (LIFT).
-The successful proposer will provide assistance to the homeless and related outreach/engagement activities as described in the bid documents.
-The opportunity was broadcast on March 30, 2026, with proposals due by April 23, 2026 at 10:00 AM Eastern.
+To contract with a qualified provider of outreach and engagement services under the direction of the Life Intervention Focus Team (LIFT).
+The successful proposer will provide assistance to the homeless.

 DESIGN-BUILD: Provide design-build services at a guaranteed maximum price for the design and construction of a new public safety facility.